cdli-gh/jtf-lib/README.md

 -->

 ### About
-By Ilya Khait.
+By Ilya Khait and other contributors.
 Published under the [MIT Licence](https://opensource.org/licenses/MIT).